LamseyD/reddist-backend/README.md

 # Create migration
 `npm run create:migration` does not work.

-Do `npx mikro-orm create:migration` instead.
+Do `npx mikro-orm migration:create` instead.